Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

   on the RED Brick.
 * Start Mode: Currently only **Script File** is available as start mode.
-* Script File: Choose one of the script files that you added in step 2, it will be executed by octave.
+* Script File: Choose one of the script files that you added in step 2, it will be executed by Octave.
+If you want to use one of our Octave example, make sure to extend it to a :ref:`script file
+  <api_bindings_matlab_octave_function_vs_script_files>` first.
 * Working Directory: Specify the
   `working directory <https://en.wikipedia.org/wiki/Working_directory>`__
   of your program.
 You can use a path that is relative to the